CBID2/NFT-component/My README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How To Create an Overlay Image Icon](https://www.w3schools.com/howto/howto_css_image_overlay_icon.asp) - This helped me create the hover effect.
+I love this pattern and will definitely use it again in the future.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [How To-Cards](https:https://www.w3schools.com/howto/howto_css_product_card.asp) - This article helped me finally understand how to create a card container.
+I'd recommend it to anyone struggle to create this component.